ittigorn-tra/esp32-aws-iot-boilerplate/README.md

 mip.install('logging')
 ```

+# Expected behavior
+This code will keep checking for any MQTT message every 0.5 second and print any message that comes in.
+It will also send ping signal to the broker every 35 seconds to keep the connection active.

 # Testing
 Run `demo.py` file. then go to AWS IoT Console and use "MQTT Test Client" to publish a message to the topic you specified in your `secret_configs.py` file.